tinybirdco/low-latency-engine/README.md

 # Low Latency Engine

 The Low Latency Engine (LLE) is a guide to help you build a real-time data processing pipeline using Tinybird.
-The guide is divided into three main sections:
+The guide is divided into two main sections:

 * The first section is focused on the problem statement.
 * The second section is focused on the data model.
-* The third section is focused on the queries/endpoints.

 ## 1. Problem Statement